francois-rozet/dawgz/README.md

     def d():
     ```

-    > Traditionally, postconditions are only **necessary** indicators that the job completed with success.
+    Traditionally, postconditions are only **necessary** indicators that a task completed with success.
 In `dawgz`, they are considered both necessary and **sufficient** indicators.
-Therefore, postconditions can be used to detect jobs that have already been executed and prune them out from the workflow, if requested.
+Therefore, postconditions can be used to detect jobs that have already been executed and prune them out of the workflow.
+To do so, set `prune=True` in `dawgz.schedule`.

-* `@dawgz.context` specifies the context of a job, i.e. the values of (non-local) variables on which it depends.
-Providing a context prevents the global value of variables from affecting the job execution.
-In the following example, the variable `var` is set to always be `42` within `e`.

-    ```python
-    @context(var=42)
-    @job
-    def e():
-        print(var)
-    ```

 ### Backends